janwilmake/create-stripeflare/template/README.md

 ## Payment link configuration

-It is not possible to edit payment links config through the Stripe Dashboard after creating the payment link programmatically, so if you want to change it, replace `env.STRIPE_PAYMENT_LINK` with a payment link you create yourself.
+It is not possible to edit payment links config through the Stripe Dashboard (see [this post](https://x.com/janwilmake/status/1931336003068837919)) after creating the payment link programmatically, so if you want to change it, replace `env.STRIPE_PAYMENT_LINK` with a payment link you create yourself.